dappnode/DAppNodePackage-storj/Readme.md

 [![](avatar-min.png)](https://www.youtube.com/watch?v=1RTfUgn69DE&ab_channel=AmandaB.Johnson)

-### What is _Storj_ ?

 <!--Brief introduction about the source project (official project definition is an option): -->

-> Storj is an open-source distributed cloud storage platform based on blockchain technology where anyone can sell their extra hard drive space
+Storj is an open-source distributed cloud storage platform based on blockchain technology where anyone can sell their extra hard drive space

 More information about the source project can be found at [their official website](https://storj.io/)